Tsirantonakis/CEHv10StudyGuide/3 - Scanning and Enumeration.md

 - One method is to fragment packets (nmap -f switch)
 - **OS Fingerprinting**
   - **Active**  - sending crafted packets to the target
-  - **Passive** - sniffing network traffic for things such as TTL windows, DF flags and ToS fields
+  - **Passive** - sniffing network traffic for things such as TTL windows, DF flags and ToS fields (can be used to ID Windows or Linux hosts)
 - **Spoofing** - can only be used when you don't expect a response back to your machine
 - **Source routing** - specifies the path a packet should take on the network; most systems don't allow this anymore
 - **IP Address Decoy** - sends packets from your IP as well as multiple other decoys to confuse the IDS/Firewall as to where the attack is really coming from